Spending Time, Making Time

 2. A notification email will be sent to your inbox.
 Click on the link in the email to confirm your email address.
 (If members from one household share the same email address, it is possible to have separate accounts.
 Please contact the coordinator for assistance).

 3. Attend an orientation session to learn about the TimeBank Hurunui website and how to trade.
-Check the Upcoming Events page to see if there's an orientation advertised, or contact the coordinator to arrange an orientation at a time and place that suits you.
+You will be contact by a coordinator to arrange an orientation at a time and place that suits you.
 Orientations are one hour long and earn you an hour's credit!

-4. All applications are police vetted.
+4. All applications are checked by the Department of Justice's Criminal-Records unit.
 We require a paper copy of your membership application which can be filled out at an orientation session.
 You may also download it here and fill it out in your own time.
-Please download the police check consent from this link (FILL OUT LAST 2 PAGES ONLY).
-These can be posted or dropped off at the Amberley Library.

-5. Once your application has been approved (usually during your orientation session), fill out your member profile and list your requests and offers.
+5. Once your application has been approved (usually during your orientation session), you can edit your member profile any time, list your requests and offers, update your TimeBankers Talents, and check out the Event listings.
+You will also receive regular broadcasts of time-bank news, events and members' offers/requests to your email address.

 Making the Most of Your TimeBank: